Asigna

 How it works?

-Each ready-to-use Asigna Vault is automatically labeled with a icon in the Vault preview and sidebar menu, ensuring users can quickly identify authenticated vaults.
+Each ready-to-use Asigna Vault is automatically labeled with a Verified icon in the Vault preview and sidebar menu, ensuring users can quickly identify authenticated vaults.

 To personally verify your Vault address, navigate to the Vault page and click the Verified icon on the sidebar menu of the selected Vault.